OpenDSA/OpenDSA/RST/en/RecurTutor2/recListOp.rst

     Steps to show how the recursive call and base case are formulated as a pseudo code.

 ..
 Todo::
-   Programming exercise asks to recursively implement the deletion at the tail of a list.
+   Programming exercise asks to recursively implement the insertion at the tail of a list.

 ..
 Todo::
    Programming exercise asks to recursively implement the deletion at the tail of a list.